Yuki tsumugi silk Yuki tsumugi

 What is Yuki tsumugi silk ?

-History of Yuki Tsumugi harks back to the Nara Period, when Ibaraki Prefecture was called Hitachi Province, and the exquisite textile is believed to have been presented to the Imperial Court as a tribute.
-Known as Ashiginu (Ashiki silk) at the time, forerunner of Yuki Tsumugi was a silk textile woven with thick threads spun by hand.
-The textile was renamed to Yuki Tsumugi in the Kamakura Period, increasing name recognition nationwide.
-In the Edo Period, Inabizennokami Tadatsugu, daikan (local governor) of the Bakufu, was very active in promoting and improving Yuki Tsumugi, while a new dyeing technique was developed.
-The technique of Tate-yoko Kasuri invented in the late Taisho Period yielded a significant quality improvement.
-An ordinary kasuri technique includes binding up warp or weft threads before weaving, but the Tate-yoko Kasuri technique allows a combination of the two.
+During the Edo period (1603-1868), Tadatsugu INABIZENNOKAMI, a local governor of the shogunate was very active in promoting and improving Yuki tsumugi silk while a new dyeing technique was developed.
+The technique of tate yoko kasuri was invented in the late Taisho period (1912-1926) and yielded a significant quality improvement.
+An ordinary kasuri technique includes binding up warp or weft threads before weaving, but tate yoko kasuri technique allows a combination of the two.
 Weaving with thousands of threads requires subtle craftsmanship.
-Postwar technological reforms has realized elaborated kasuri patterns with fine threads and offered lightness.
+A postwar technological reform has realized elaborate kasuri patterns with fine threads which reinforced the lightness of fabric.

 General Production Process

 Producing silk floss (mawata kake in Japanese) is a difficult technique to master and it is said that it takes "8 years for spreading out silk floss, 3 years for spinning threads".

 Cocoons are boiled in sodium bicarbonate water for two hours, then the boiled soften cocoons are gently spread out and laid in ordinary temperature water.
 Five to six sheets overlap each other to make a sheet of floss.
 With 50 sheets of floss for a hakari, a bolt of Yuki tsumugi silk fabric requires about seven hakari.